Why use orders?¶

 - The Orders API allows you to use Mollie for your order management, including the payment process.

-- Pay after delivery payment methods such as Klarna Pay later or Klarna Slice it, and the Eco-, gift- and meal vouchers require the Orders API and cannot be used with the Payments API.
-This is because the order information is needed to do a risk assessment or to calculate which products are eligible for per voucher.
+- Pay after delivery payment methods such as Klarna Pay later, Klarna Slice it or in3, Klarna Pay now, as well as eco vouchers, gift vouchers, and meal vouchers require the Orders API and cannot be used with the Payments API.
+This is because the order information is needed to do a risk assessment or to calculate which products are eligible per voucher.